Google Search Ads: A Guide for Service-Based Businesses

 • Improving Ad Quality: Craft compelling, relevant ad copy and ensure your landing pages deliver what the ad promises.

-Real-World Example: Why Strategy Matters
+Why Strategy Matters

-This targeting leads to better-quality leads, a higher return on investment, and a lower cost-per-conversion, a key metric measuring how much each lead costs your business.
+This targeting leads to better-quality leads, a higher return on investment, and a lower cost-per-conversion, a metric measuring how much each lead costs your business.

 Why Landing Pages Are Key